KrzysztofW02/Task-Planning-System/README.md

  "Backend/AuthenticationService"

 4. **Set Up Frontend**:
+Go into main directory, then:
+- run npm install
+- docker build

-- run with npm run dev or docker run (for container - container comms)
+- run with npm run dev (for development) or docker run (for container - container comms)

 ## Acknowledgements